Frequently Asked Questions (FAQ)

 - What happens if I don’t finish the course?

 If you do not finish the course during the semester enrollment period, and if you do not request an incomplete, the course will appear on your University of Minnesota transcript with the grade of N (not completed), or a letter grade that reflects your course participation.
 You must officially drop from a course by the necessary deadline in order to remove the course from your transcript.
-You may also cancel the course and receive a “W” on your transcript and a refund if you meet the refund schedule deadlines.
+You may also cancel the course and receive a “W” on your transcript and a tuition refund if you meet the refund deadlines for the semester.

 - What do online courses cost?

-- Tuition and fees are set by the Board of Regents: Cost Sheet.
+- Tuition and fees are set by the Board of Regents: Cost of Attendance.

 - The price of required texts, study guides, and other course materials is not included in tuition.